Kokernag: Etymology

 The etymology of the word 'Kokernag' (کۄکرناگ) is controversial and there are various theories, none of which has any conclusive historical proof.
 One theory is that the name derives from the two words koker and nag.
 Koker has been taken from a Kashmiri word for chicken, while nag has been taken from a Sanskrit word for springs.
 The springs gush out of the base of a thickly wooded hill from where it divides into channels, which resembles the claw-foot of a hen, hence the name.
 A second theory is that Koker means 'fowl' and nag means 'serpent'.
 Yet another theory is that the word Kokernag originates from Koh (Mountain) kan (from or under) nag (spring).

 Kokernag is known also as Breng Kokernag, the name given by poet and scholar Shiekh ul Alam.
 He said "kokernag breng chu sunsund preng" which means that "Kokernag is crown of gold".
 Kokernag is also mentioned in Ain Akbari, wherein it has been mentioned that the water of Kokernag satisfies both hunger and thirst and it is also a remedy for indigestion.

 Geography

 Kokernag is at an altitude of approximately 2,000 m above sea level.
 Towns situated around Kokernag are Wangam, Devalgam, Hangalgund, Nagam, Sagam, Zalengam, Magam, and Soaf Shali.
-The total area of the Kokernag trout farm is about 400 kanals, of which 129 kanals is for the purpose of gardens and area.
+The total area of the Kokernag trout farm is about 400 kanals, of which 129 kanals are for gardens and area.